The Department provides a range of options to support students with disability and additional learning and support needs across the high school years.

 Targeted or additional specialist support, however, does require a separate application process.

 Classroom teachers provide adjustments for students individual education needs and are supported by:

 - learning and support teachers who provide specialist support for students and their classroom teachers

 - flexible funding to provide additional staff in the classroom and to support professional learning for teachers

-- the Integration Funding Support program that provides funding to support eligible students with confirmed disability following the Access Request process
+- Integration Funding Support that provides funding to support eligible students with confirmed disability following the Access Request process

 - Itinerant support teachers (hearing or vision) support eligible students with hearing or vision impairment following the Access Request process.

 Parents or carers can discuss their child's learning and support needs with their current school.